python-can-define-radio/sdr-course/classroom_activities/059-Frequency-shift.md

 Try sliding the `sigfreq` slider to 200 thousand.
 You'll see that the frequency you receive is the sum of the two frequencies: `100e6 + 200e3 = 100.2e6`.

-This is a fairly significant concept.
+This is a fairly important concept.
 Try a few different combinations of frequencies to make sure you feel comfortable with it.
 Make sure that in every case, the signal is received at the expected frequency.

+## Receiving in GNU Radio

+Reopen the flowgraph `receiver.grc` from exercise `030`.
+Make the following changes:

+- Variable (_already in the flowgraph_):
+  - Id: `samp_rate`
+  - Value: `8e6`
+- osmocom Source:
+  - Ch0: Frequency (Hz): `100e6`

+On a different device, transmit a pure sine wave at 100.2e6 using `osmocom_siggen_nogui`.
+At what frequency is the wave received?
+You'll see that it's `0.2e6`, or, equivalently, `200e3`.

+Again, this is important.
+The frequency that is received by the computer is _far lower_ than the waves that were actually in the air.
+The HackRF (or any other similar device) does _downconversion_ using a _mixer_.
+We'll get into that more later.

+Your task: Practice using different transmit and receive frequency combinations to see what happens.